-In the spring of 2013 the city updated its stormwater management standards to meet the requirements of the surface water management plan.
+In 2017, the city updated its stormwater management standards to meet the requirements of the surface water management plan.
 Following is a summary of the standards:

-Runoff rates shall not exceed the pre-project runoff rates for the 1-year, 2-year, 10-year, and 100-year critical duration storm events;
+- Runoff rates shall not exceed the pre-project runoff rates for the 2-year, 10-year, and 100-year critical duration storm events;

 Ban On Coal Tar Sealers